Skip to content

 NonMatchingRasterMetadataException

-Input feature rasters don't have same grid properties.
+Input feature rasters, and optionally rasterized label file, don't have same grid properties.

 Source code in eis_toolkit/prediction/machine_learning_general.py